We are still taking Registrations for

 Parents/guardians must also come up to the field to pick up their children and sign them out at the end of the day.

-For camp questions and more information, please contact Letitia at firstname.lastname@example.org.
+For camp questions, more information, or help with registration, please contact us at email@example.com.

 DIRECTIONS TO REGISTER YOUR CHILD(REN):